GlitchTech-Developments/SDL2-CMake-Starter/README.md

 ### Troubleshooting

 If you run into any issues in regard to CMakes inability to find the SDL2 libraries, you probably need to add the `SLD2` directory to your `PATH` variable inside your OS (Operating System).
-You could also inject the path into the CMakeLists.txt file, but I personally prefer to keep it out of there.

 ## Author

 👤 **GlitchTech Developments**